paveldn/haier-esphome/docs/esphome-docs/climate/haier.rst

 - **wifi_signal** (*Optional*, boolean): If true - send wifi signal level to AC.
 - **answer_timeout** (*Optional*, :ref:`config-time`): Responce timeout.
 The default value is 200ms.
 - **alternative_swing_control** (*Optional*, boolean): (supported by smartAir2 only) If true - use alternative values to control swing mode.
 Use only if the original control method is not working for your AC.
+- **status_message_header_size** (*Optional*, int): (supported only by hOn) Define the header size of the status message.
+Can be used to handle some protocol variations.
+Use only if you are sure what you are doing.
+The default value: 0.
 - **control_packet_size** (*Optional*, int): (supported only by hOn) Define the size of the control packet.
 Can help with some newer models of ACs that use bigger packets.
 The default value: 10.
+- **sensors_packet_size** (*Optional*, int): (supported only by hOn) Define the size of the sensor packet of the status message.
+Can help with some models of ACs that have bigger sensor packet.
+The default value: 22, minimum value: 18.
 - **control_method** (*Optional*, list): (supported only by hOn) Defines control method (should be supported by AC).
 Supported values: MONITOR_ONLY - no control, just monitor status, SET_GROUP_PARAMETERS - set all AC parameters with one command (default method), SET_SINGLE_PARAMETER - set each parameter individually (this method is supported by some new ceiling ACs like AD71S2SM3FA)
 - **display** (*Optional*, boolean): Can be used to set the AC display off.
 - **beeper** (*Optional*, boolean): Can be used to disable beeping on commands from AC.
 Supported only by hOn protocol.